-This line of research was triggered by our seminal discovery that up-regulation of the ubiquitin-editing protein A20 or the anti-apoptotic Bcl member, A1, in endothelial cells in response to inflammatory stimuli, serves a general “protective” function by shutting down inflammation through inhibition of the transcription factor NF-B (JBC 1996;271:18068).
+This line of research was triggered by our seminal discovery that up-regulation of the ubiquitin-modulatory protein A20, AKA, TNFAIP3 or the anti-apoptotic Bcl members, A1, Bcl-2 and Bcl-xL in endothelial cells in response to inflammatory stimuli, serves a general “protective” function by shutting down inflammation through inhibition of the transcription factor NF-κB (JBC 1996;271:18068).
 Subsequent studies confirmed A20 as one of humans’ most potent and ubiquitous physiologic anti-inflammatory molecules.
-A20 not only goes to the NF-B heart of inflammation, but also beyond to control IFN gamma and alpha/beta signaling, and modulate cell survival and proliferation, with return to homeostasis as the ultimate goal.
-We established the therapeutic benefits of A20-based therapies in a number of animal models of human diseases that share inflammation as a central pathogenic component, mainly in the three fields listed below.
+A20 not only goes to the NF-κB heart of inflammation, but also beyond to control Interferonγ and α/β signaling, and modulate cell survival and proliferation, with return to homeostasis as the ultimate goal.
+We established the therapeutic benefits of A20-based therapies in a number of disease models that share inflammation as a central pathogenic component, focusing on the three fields below.

-Our data qualifies a potent “atheroprotective” and novel anti-angiogenic function of A20 in animal models of:
+Our data qualifies A20 as a potent “atheroprotective” and “modulator of angiogenesis” molecule, as evidenced in animal models of:

 - Neointimal hyperplasia post-balloon angioplasty